Ayodhya dispute: Muslim parties in SC retract statement that 'Ram Chabutra' birthplace of Lord Ram | Devdiscourse

 Justice Bobde asked Jilani whether Sikhs also worship Lord Ram.
 Jilani said that the Hindus don't have a title that Ram Janmbhoomi was inside the mosque and the suits filed by them till 1989 also did not claim so.

-"So, the belief does not exist till 1989 that the Janmsthan was under the Central dome of the mosque," he said adding that forcible placement of idols were done from 'Ram Chabutra' to Central dome and the theory of middle dome started after 2001.
-Taking from him the arguments for the Muslim parties, senior advocate Meenakshi Arora, made an attempt to trash the report of the ASI, prepared on the orders of the Allahabad high court by saying that the report has errors and contradictions and can at most be treated as an opinion of experts.
+"So, the belief does not exist till 1989 that the Janmasthan was under the Central dome of the mosque," he said, adding that forcible placement of idols were done from 'Ram Chabutra' to Central dome and the theory of middle dome started after 2001.
+Taking from him the arguments for the Muslim parties, senior advocate Meenakshi Arora, made an attempt to trash ASI's report, prepared on orders of Allahabad high court by saying that it has errors and contradictions and can at most be treated as an opinion of experts.

-"The report suffers from palpable, apparent inconsistencies," she said, adding that the report does not provide "verifiable conclusion and is based on inferences".
+"The report suffers from palpable, apparent inconsistencies," she said, adding that it does not provide "verifiable conclusion and is based on inferences".
+Referring to Faizabad judge's order of 1886, Arora said the court had refused to allow Mahant Raghubar Das to build a temple at the disputed site saying demolition of temple had taken place 356 years ago and now its too late to grant any remedy and the best that could be done was status quo.

+Arora said Jilani had accidentally made the statement that 'Ram Chabutra' was the birthplace of Lord Ram.
+The Allahabad High Court, in its judgment of 2010 on four civil lawsuits, had partitioned the 2.77-acre disputed land equally among Sunni Waqf Board, Nirmohi Akhara and Ram Lalla.
+Fourteen appeals have been filed in the Supreme Court against the verdict.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)